Purpose of this page

 In this part the liabilities and debts were recorded.

-circa 1960, when a new modern system was introduced.
-The system
+until circa 1960, when a new modern system was introduced.
+The

-survived changes of state borders, changes of political regimes and
+system survived changes of state borders, changes of political

 Agricultural cooperatives